Reading Time: 7 minutes

 • Maintenance: Develop and maintain it throughout the lifetime of the product continually.

-How Do Kanban and Agile PLM Work Together?
+How Do Kanban and Agile Product Lifecycle Management Work Together?

 how to implement agile in learning and development